ghandmann/HS-AlbSig-WebAnwendungen2/Beispiele/Node.js/GuestbookWebsocket/README.md

 The project includes a Swagger-UI Documentation on http://localhost:3000/swagger.html

-## Major changes to GuestbookAI Project
+## Major changes to GuestbookAPI Project

 ### Server Side
 The Server now makes use of the node module `express-ws` to provide a new WebSocket endpoint via `/ws/live-updates`.